Ermita: Early history

 Lagyo was re-christened in the 17th century as La Hermita (Spanish for "the hermitage") after the fact that a Mexican hermit resided in the area and on this site was built a hermitage housing an image of the Virgin Mary known as the Nuestra Señora de Guia (Our Lady of Guidance).
 The hermit-priest's name was Juan Fernandez de Leon, who was a hermit in Mexico before relocating to Manila.

 The hermitage has since evolved into Ermita Church, rebuilt several times since the early 17th century.

-During the Spanish evacuation of Ternate in present-day Indonesia, the 200 families of mixed Mexican-Filipino-Spanish and Papuan-Indonesian-Portuguese descent who had ruled over the Christianized Sultanate of Ternate and included their sultan who converted, were relocated to Ternate, Cavite, and Ermita, Manila.
+During the Spanish evacuation of Ternate in present-day Indonesia, the 200 families of mixed Mexican, Filipino, Spanish, Papuan, Indonesian, and Portuguese descent who had ruled over the Christianized Sultanate of Ternate, which included their sultan who converted, were relocated to Ternate, Cavite and Ermita, Manila.